gautam-balamurali/portfolio-website/README.md

 # portfolio-website

 A website to showcase my portfolio.
-This portfolio highlights about my projects, blogs and some basic information about myself.
+This portfolio highlights my projects, blogs and some basic information about myself.

 # Tech Stack